dynatrace-extensions/dt-extensions-yamlex/README.md

  Usage: yamlex split [OPTIONS]

  Split extension.yaml file into individual components.

  Performs a "best effort" opinionated splitting.
 This operation does not
- affect the original extension.yaml file.
-Instead, it extracts components
+ affect the original extension.yaml file specified by --source.
+Instead,
- from it and places them into individual files within the --target folder.
+ it extracts components from it and places them into individual files
+ within the --target folder.

  Splitting multiple times:

- Theoretically, you only split once.
-But in practice you can do it over
+ Theoretically, you only need to split once.
+However, in practice, you
- and over (not very well tested).
-When performing consequent splitting,
+ can do it over and over again (not very well tested).
+When performing
- the operation overwrites any previously generated split files, if they
+ consequent splittings, the command overwrites any previously generated
- have the 'Generated by yamlex' line within them.
-If the target file
+ split files, if they have the 'Generated by yamlex' header within them.
- does not have the comment, it is considered to be manually created and is
+ If the target split part does not have that header, it is considered
+ to be manually created and is not overwritten.
+You can still force
- not overwritten.
-You can still force the overwrite using the --force flag.
+ the overwrite using the --force flag.

- Do not add 'Generated with yamlex' to files when splitting:
+ Remove 'Generated with yamlex' header from split files:

  When splitting, you can choose to not add the 'Generated by yamlex'
- comment to the generated files by using the --no-comment flag.
+ header to the generated files by using the --no-file-header flag.

 ╭─ Options ────────────────────────────────────────────────────────────────────╮
 │ --source           -s      FILE       Path to source extension.yaml file.    │ │                                       [default: (extension/extension.yaml or │
 │                                       src/extension/extension.yaml)]         │
+│ --target           -t      DIRECTORY  Path to directory where split YAML     │ │                                       source files will be stored.           │ │                                       [default: (source or src/source)]      │ │ --line-length              INTEGER    Maximum line length in the generated   │ │                                       extension.yaml.                        │
+│                                       [default: (not limited)]               │
+│ --dry-run                             Test run without any files being       │ │                                       created.                               │
-│ --target          -t      DIRECTORY  Path to directory where split YAML      │ │                                      source files will be stored.            │ │                                      [default: (source or src/source)]       │ │ --no-file-header  -H                 Do not add the 'generated by yamlex'    │ │                                      comment header at the top of the file.  │ │ --force           -f                 Overwrite target files even if they     │ │                                      were created manually.                  │ │ --verbose                            Enable verbose output.                  │ │ --quiet                              Disable any informational output.
+│ --remove-comments                     Remove any YAML comments from the      │ │                                       created files.                         │
+│ --no-file-header   -H                 Do not add the 'generated by yamlex'   │ │                                       comment header at the top of the file. │ │ --force            -f                 Overwrite target files even if they    │ │                                       were created manually.                 │ │ --verbose                             Enable verbose output.                 │ │ --quiet                               Disable any informational output.
 Only │ │                                       errors.                                │ │ --help             -h                 Show this message and exit.            │ ╰──────────────────────────────────────────────────────────────────────────────╯

 ```